 I grew up in Pentecostal.
 As a teenager saw someone...supposedly filled with the holy spirit. screaming spitting writhing and jumped up banging both shins on the alter. blood pouring everywhere. pple saying Amen.
 I was terrified and knew it wasn't righteous!

 Here are some videos of women who are explaining how there is a false spirit in the church today that claims to be the Holy Spirit (Christians claim it's manifestations are from the Holy Spirit) but it is the Kundalini spirit from Eastern religions and the New Age movement.
 It is highly seductive because it knows how to imitate God by making people feel extreme love and joy and a person has to really want truth over feelings to recognize how it's not the Holy Spirit.
 God is faithful through His Word to deliver a person entrenched in Kundalini because He delivered me from it as He led me out of my Pentecostal church "revival" experiences.
-The last video demonstrates what a person, the young lady, is like when under the control of the Kundalini spirit.
-Of course her whole group is deceived in it, one man standing on his head in a yoga position on the curb and none of them can say when they were saved.

 But some of you might be saying right about now: But the Apostle Paul spoke about tongues to the Corinthian church and he said he prayed in tongues more than anyone, so how can it be wrong?
 Please read through these articles specifically going over the tongues chapters found in the book of I Corinthians.